Share this story

 Before you can dive deep into planning your Germany elopement, one of the first things you need to do is set a date.
 Setting a date will allow you to start booking the vendors that can help make your dream come to life!

-Visualize What You Want Your Day to Look Like
+Visualize What You Want Your Germany Adventure Wedding to Look Like

-Eloping is pretty new, and it’s likely you don’t have a lot of experience attending elopement weddings.
-You might not quite have a vision of what you want your Germany elopement to look like yet (and that’s totally ok!).
+If you don’t have a vision of what you want your Switzerland elopement to look like yet, that’s totally ok!
 This step is where you’ll really want to start thinking about what is most important to you as a couple, and how you want to honor that on your intimate wedding day.

-Whether it’s spending the night stargazing before catching the sunrise from a beautiful location and exchanging vows, or enjoying breakfast in bed before a morning-first look, the possibilities are endless.
+Whether it’s spending the night stargazing before catching the sunrise from a beautiful location and exchanging vows, or enjoying breakfast in bed before a morning-first look, and afternoon helicopter tour, the possibilities are endless.

 Pro-Tip: During this step, you may realize you have a dream so big, you need a little outside help.
-This would be a great time to book an elopement planner in Germany.
+This would be a great time to book an elopement planner in Germany, which we will work in conjunction with.

-Choosing your elopement wedding location in Germany is an exciting task that I love helping couples with.
-When choosing a location, you’ll want to consider what time of year it is, how busy the spot is, any restrictions on the location, and what time of day the best light is.
+Choosing your elopement location in Germany is an exciting task that we love helping couples with.
+When choosing a location, you’ll want to consider:

 Now that you know where you’re eloping in Germany, it’s time to book your travel and accommodations.